 The purpose of our article to establish the following

-\begin{mainthm}[$L^{d/2}$-energy gap for Yang-Mills connections] Let $G$ be a compact Lie group and $P$ be a principal $G$-bundle over a closed, smooth manifold, $X$, of dimension $d \geq 2$ and endowed with a smooth Riemannian metric, $g$.
-Then there is a positive constant, $\eps = \eps(d,g, G) \in (0, 1]$, with the following significance.
-If $A$ is a smooth Yang-Mills connection on $P$ with respect to the metric, $g$, and its curvature, $F_A$, obeys
+\begin{mainthm}[$L^{d/2}$-energy gap for Yang--Mills connections] Let $G$ be a compact Lie group and $P$ be a principal $G$-bundle over a closed, smooth manifold, $X$, of dimension $d \geq 2$ and endowed with a smooth Riemannian metric, $g$.
+Then there is a positive constant, $\eps = \eps(g, G) \in (0, 1]$, with the following significance.
+If $A$ is a smooth Yang--Mills connection on $P$ with respect to the metric, $g$, and its curvature, $F_A$, obeys

 then $A$ is a flat connection. \end{mainthm}